Neeexxxx/Auto-Lake/README.md

-# AWS Event-Driven ETL Pipeline
+# Auto Lake - AWS Event-Driven ETL Pipeline

 This project demonstrates a **fully automated, event-driven ETL (Extract, Transform, Load) pipeline** on Amazon Web Services (AWS).
 The pipeline processes **JSON transactional data**, transforms it into **Parquet format**, and makes it **queryable in near real-time** with Amazon Athena.